Joker (Mass Effect): Mass Effect 3

 In Mass Effect 3, Joker continues to be the pilot of the Normandy SR-2, which has been claimed by the Alliance from Cerberus.
 At the commencement of the Reaper invasion of Earth during the game's opening sequence, Joker assumes control of the Normandy and evacuates Shepard from Earth, then charts a course to a Mars research facility to investigate a potential countermeasure against the Reaper threat in response to Admiral Steven Hackett's request.
 Joker's story arc in 3 follows his improving relationship with EDI, who has commandeered an android body following an incident at the Mars facility.
 In the game's original endings, the Normandy is hit by a wave of energy released after Shepard activates the Reaper countermeasure known as the Crucible on the Citadel in spite of Joker's frantic efforts to evade it, and crashes on a remote planet.

+In the Citadel DLC, Joker makes up an exaggerated story of how he took over a mech and killed an improbable number of opponents.
+During this, he says, "Welcome to the island of Dr. Me" which is an allusion the classic science-fiction novel, The Island of Dr. Moreau by H.G.
+Wells.

 Subsequent post-launch downloadable content elaborates on Joker's potential fate along with the surviving crew of the Normandy, which varies depending on the player's choices throughout the game's narrative.

 Mass Effect: He Who Laughs Best

-Mass Effect: He Who Laughs Best, a single-issue comic released on May 4, 2013 for Free Comic Book Day 2013, explores how Joker became the pilot of the SSV Normandy prior to the events of Mass Effect.
+Mass Effect: He Who Laughs Best, a single-issue comic released on May 4, 2013, for Free Comic Book Day 2013, explores how Joker became the pilot of the SSV Normandy prior to the events of Mass Effect.
 Joker is first seen as a shuttle pilot transporting a turian general named General Invectus, who is tasked with overseeing recruitment trials for the position of pilot of the Normandy.
 When he sees Joker with crutches after they arrive at Acturus station, Invectus remarks that he would never trust the ship with a cripple.
 To prove a point that he is a competent pilot who is not given opportunities because of discriminatory attitudes towards his condition, Joker hijacks the Normandy and takes the ship through the trial course, and successfully completes it while being pursued by station security.
 Although Joker is threatened with a court martial and imprisonment upon his return, Invectus is impressed by Joker's ability to exploit gaps in the ship's security and run the Normandy through the trials with time to spare while under weapon fire.
 He gives a recommendation that Joker be made the Normandy's pilot, which is actioned by the ship's inaugural captain, David Anderson.